 Of course, having a vast plot of land with seemingly endless possibilities for landscaping and gardening is exciting and desirable, however, this is not a reality for many homeowners.
 It is highly likely that you will have a limited amount of space to work with.
 This often deters people from doing something exciting, but that does not need to be the case.
 As landscapers say, “With the right initiative, an outdoor space of any shape or size can be turned into something special.”

 The following seven tips will help you get the most out of your space and do more with less.

 1. Plan extensively and carefully.

 Any landscaping project requires detailed planning, and if you have a smaller space to work with, this need for preparation is even greater.
 Take the time to consider all of the excellent points and minor details so that you can move forward with direction and confidence.

 Doing so will command attention, eliminate any look of clutter, and add a sense of tidiness.
 A focal point could be anything from a water feature to an interesting tree to a piece of art, as long as it draws attention without being too overwhelming.
 It should ideally be places where view angles intersect.

-3. Keep it simple and clean.
+3. Keep it clean and straightforward.

 4. Use containers.

 Container gardening can provide height variation, color, and a place for some plants in areas other than the garden.
-Maintain some consistency throughout the landscape, such as a constant color for pots of different sizes in order to tie the garden together.
+Maintain some consistency throughout the landscape, such as a constant color for pots of different sizes to tie the garden together.

 5. Harness the power of color.